Nassau County

 - 2025-03-24 Meeting with officials — Trustees review spring leaf blower rules at March work session

 § 139-11 exemptions: utility companies, municipal + school district emergency ops, and 5 days immediately post-storm. § 139-12 penalties: $250–$1,000 fine and/or up to 15 days imprisonment; each violation is a separate offense.
-Current scope runs roughly 10 months per year of full prohibition with tight-hours cleanup windows; classification stays partial_ban only because two narrow windows remain.
+Current scope runs roughly 10 months per year of full prohibition with tight-hours cleanup windows; classification remains partial_ban only because two narrow windows remain.
 Distinct from the neighboring Village of Pelham, which has a much weaker hours-only restriction.

-Last updated: Apr 23, 2026
+Last updated: Jun 2, 2026

 Seasonal restriction.
 Gas-powered leaf blowers prohibited May 15–September 30.
 Quiet-hours rules apply year-round.